elitedekkerz/spacegame/README.md

-requirements:
+# requirements #
 python3

-start server:
+# start server #
 `./server.py`

-connect to server:
+# connect to server #
 `nc <address> 1961`

+# todo #
+*rename clientHandler to simulation
+*create separate mainloop for simulation, handleClients should be called from *ship commands as separate modules